BNasmith/PTForsyth/PTFWorkofChrist.md

 But we have a certain farther difficulty to face here.
-If it was God that made the atone- ment which it certainly was in Christianity then was it not made to man ?
-Can God recon- cile Himself ?
+If it was God that made the atone- ment which it certainly was in Christianity then was it not made to man?
+Can God recon- cile Himself?
 And can the atonement mean anything more than the attuning of man to
-God that is to say, of individual men in their subjective experience ?
+God that is to say, of individual men in their subjective experience?
 God then says to each soul, " Be reconciled.
 See, I have put My anger away."
 Can such attuning of Himself by God have for its results anything more than indi-